The Top 5 Methods for Optimum Inventory Management

 There is a clear correlation between inventory management and sales.
 Comprehensive inventory management enables increased selling opportunities.
 A warehouse management system allows for total stock control and avoids products being sold out and the subsequent loss of revenue.
 It ensures perishable items are sold in time and makes sure you have the right stock in the right quantity, for sale at the right time.
 In doing this, you reduce the costs of carrying excess inventory whilst maximising sales.

 You cannot afford to run a single or multi-site operation without an effective warehouse management system.
-Vardells are a market-leading supply chain technology partner.
+Vardells Warehouse Connect is a market-leading supply chain technology partner.
 We work with leading brands such as Bargain Booze, Smyths Toys and Yours Clothing.
-Our solutions, spanning point of sale through to the warehouse, save time, improve accuracy and help increase margins.
+Our solutions, spanning EPOS Connect point of sale, Retail Connect through to the Warehouse Connect, save time, improve accuracy and help increase margins.

 To discuss how we can help streamline your operation, please get in touch.